premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2014-06-29-what-if-there-is-god.md

 He chose a beautiful, cool, blue planet - The Earth, for his game.
 He has to create the characters in his game.
 He already has a working model of randomness in creating the environment.
 He wants to apply the same concept to create living beings.
 He created the smallest form of living being in large numbers, the ancestors to cyanobacteria, and let it spread across every possible place on earth.
 That organism can survive with the energy from the environment and sunlight.

 He allowed **mutation** to happen in the lowest degree over a long period - to test their survival abilities.
 He cannot wait around for the characters in the game to develop and mature right?.
 So, he speeds up the time in the universe.
 Something like one century in the world is equal to one second in God's world.
-Soon enough, the world was filled with so much of diverse living beings, the perfect ecosystem, the proper recycling of energy, and sustained balance in life.
+Soon enough, the world was filled with so many diverse living beings, the perfect ecosystem, the proper recycling of energy, and sustained balance in life.

 Next, he wanted to create a life form in his image but did not want to disrupt the existing mutation process.
 So, he picked up a species and carefully allowed ONLY the mutations that would make that species evolve into his form.
 He gave them the ability to think and the free will to decide their own life(Artificial Intelligence).
-God became curious to see - what will the humans do with their extraordinary ability to think.
+God became curious to see - what will the humans do with their extraordinary ability to think?

 One unanswered question to the theory of evolution.